agathoklisx/libved/README.md

  * - it doesn't try to catch conditions that don't make logical sense and expects
  *   a common workflow, and there is not really a desire to flood the code with
- *   conditional brances
+ *   conditional branches

  * - the highlighted system is ridiculously simple and for now works only for C code
+ *   (this never is going to be nor ever intented as a general purpose editor)

  * - it is only tested under a Linux environment, but also the code makes a lot of
- *   assumptions, as it awaits a POSIX environement.
+ *   assumptions, as it awaits a POSIX environment.

  * It is published mainly for recording reasons and a personal one.
  * The original purpose was to record the development process so it could be
- * usefull as a (document) reference for an editor implementation, but the
+ * useful as a (document) reference for an editor implementation, but the
- * git commits (during this initiation) ended as huge incrementals commits and
+ * git commits (during this initiation) ended as huge incremental commits and
  * there were unusable to describe this "step by step" guide.
 So it was better to
  * reset git and start fresh.
  * Today, the git commit log messages are serving as a general reference document,